oscerd/puppet-tomcat-module/README.md

 ## <a name='Usage'>Usage</a>

-If you include the tomcat::setup class by setting mode to `web` the module will download the package, extract it and move it in a specific directory.
-If you set the mode `local` the tomcat package must be place in `/tomcat/files/` folder.
+If you include the tomcat::setup class by setting source_mode to `web` the module will download the package, extract it and move it in a specific directory.
+If you set the source_mode `local` the tomcat package must be place in `/tomcat/files/` folder.
 The module will do the same operations without download the package.

 	tomcat::setup { "tomcat":
 	  family => "7",
 	  update_version => "55",
 	  extension => ".zip",
-	  mode => "local",
+	  source_mode => "local",
 	  installdir => "/opt/",
 	  tmpdir => "/tmp/"
 	  }